 Before any of the service delivery improvement and financing solutions dependent on LTSS integration can take place, integration itself needs to become a widespread reality.
 LTQA’s vision of the path to this future starts with projects that help build the foundation for LTSS integration, help scale up small successful models of LTSS integration, encourage large, well-resourced organizations to pursue LTSS integration on a large scale, and generally accelerate the pace of change toward widespread, LTSS integration.

-- Developing and gaining broad commitment to a vision for delivering and financing LTSS in the future and a clear path forward around which a wide array of stakeholder groups can coalesce.
+A broader commitment from stakeholders and policymakers to a vision for delivering and financing LTSS in the future around which a wide array of stakeholder groups can coalesce.